JeffLepp/Hospital_Analytics_Warehouse/README.md

 controlled data flow as they act as a buffer for validation and inspection of the raw data.

+## Data sources and ingest modes

+This project supports multiple upstream data sources that feed a shared analytics warehouse model.

+### CSV-based ingest (synthetic data)

+Synthetic CSV files are generated using `generate_raw_data.py` to simulate extracts from systems such as:

+- Electronic Health Records (EHR)
+- Billing systems
+- Laboratory systems
+- Human Resources systems

+These CSVs are loaded into staging tables prefixed with `stg_` and are useful for development, testing, and repeatable demonstrations.

+### FHIR-based ingest (healthcare interoperability)

+In addition to CSVs, the pipeline supports ingestion of **FHIR Bundles** (JSON format), which represent how modern healthcare systems exchange data.

+FHIR resources currently supported include:

+- `Patient`
+- `Encounter`
+- `Observation` (laboratory results using LOINC codes)
+- `ChargeItem` (billing events using CPT codes)

+FHIR bundles are parsed and flattened into staging tables prefixed with `stg_fhir_`.
+These tables are then normalized and validated before being loaded into the warehouse.

+Both ingest modes populate the **same dimensional warehouse schema**, allowing downstream analytics to remain source-agnostic.

 ## Data quality checks

 The script `validate_and_build.py` enforces data quality checks before